dailiang18bb/spring5-guru-course/Spring-Framework-5–Beginner-to-Guru-Course-Notes.md

 4. Why does a method return a object the same as the argument object?
  - The method returns the updated object, which is typically a good practice.

+5. What is the difference between CrudService and CrudRepository interfaces we used?
+ - **CrudService** is project specific that we created.
+We are providing implementations of the methods defined.
+This interface is defined in the service layer.
+ - On the other hand **org.springframework.data.repository.CrudRepository** is part of Spring Data JPA.
+When the application starts, Spring generates implementations of the defined methods.
+This interface is defined in the repository layer.

+6. Why do we abstractify data storage (jpa vs map) in the service layer rather than the repository layer?
+ - The repository layer is supposed to contain code which is handling actual persistence, by integrating with some kind of database, filesystem or network for storage.
+The implementation details for those must be known only within this layer.
+In addition, you'll want the repository classes to be very simple, providing very basic operations to and from the storage, possibly using some kind of driver/connection library.
+Complex handling and combined operations, should be implemented within the service layer.
+The line is thin here, so think carefully while separating the logic!
+In addition, a single repository must handle entities of a single type, while a service for an entity may need to handle more than one type (e.g. the owner service needs to also handle pets).

 ### Check out Later